vktr274/pix2pix-maps/README.md

 ## Dataset

 The dataset used for this project is the paired [pix2pix Maps](http://efrosgans.eecs.berkeley.edu/pix2pix/datasets/maps.tar.gz) dataset containing 1096 training images and 1098 validation images.
 The dataset contains images of maps and their corresponding satellite images extracted from Google Maps.
-The dataset is also available on Kaggle [here](https://www.kaggle.com/datasets/alincijov/pix2pix-maps).
+It is also available on Kaggle [here](https://www.kaggle.com/datasets/alincijov/pix2pix-maps).
 The dataset is split into two directories - `train` and `val`.

 ### Dataset Preprocessing